 David’s citations and honours include being named in International Men of Achievement, The Directory of Distinguished Americans, The International Book of Honour, Dictionary of International Biography, International Directory of Distinguished Leadership, Who’s Who Among Human Service Professionals, and Who’s Who in Theology and Science.

 Beyond his work in wisdom acquisition and transmission, David’s other passions are sailing (or anything that gets him in, on, or near water), cycling, walking, jazz, good food and soulful conversation.

-Sylvie works alongside of David in the leadership of Cascadia, sharing the overall responsibility for the architecture and culture of the program and serving as a mentor to program participants.
+Sylvie works alongside of David in the leadership of Cascadia, sharing the overall responsibility for the architecture and culture of the program and serving as a mentor to the community.
 The image of a conductor represents well her way of working with others as she channels the various flows that live in us to animate the instruments that we are.

 Sylvie has taught in post-secondary education since 2004.
 Her holistic philosophy and practice reflect her conviction that the journey of transformation is both a personal and communal one.
 Intrinsic reverence for Life and interconnectedness, passion for learning and trust in the process of Self-actualization, and openness to the flow of organic change characterize her being and doing in life.
 Profoundly influenced by Carl Jung and Carl Rogers, she has increasingly come to know in herself and in many of her students, mentees and companions the centrality of spirituality in our quest for meaning, balance and purpose.